Skip to content

 • Per-tenant doubles — if the same external identity has assignments in two of a customer’s connected tenants, that is two principals because the assignments are independent.

-The full per-edition feature breakdown lives in the grid above.
+The full feature breakdown lives in the grid above.
 The live marketing page is at /pricing.

 Why pricing on identity objects, not on logs